Watch videos from the Alzheimer's Disease Research Center at Mayo Clinic about:

-Mayo Clinic Minute: Do active minds delay Alzheimer's?
+Mayo Clinic Minute: Do Active Minds Delay Alzheimer's?

 Brain games, puzzles, reading and crafts.
 Do activities that keep your mind active help ward off symptoms of Alzheimer's disease?
 A study in Neurology, the medical journal of the American Academy of Neurology suggests they might.

-Frontotemporal dementia (FTD) videos
+Frontotemporal degeneration (FTD) videos